EU AI Act Compliance Made Manageable

 Conformity & Registration

-TRAIGA tracks completion of every checklist item and surfaces gaps in a compliance dashboard.
+Risk Meridian is being built to track completion of every checklist item and surface gaps in a compliance dashboard.

-From initial classification through conformity assessment and ongoing monitoring — every EU AI Act obligation has a corresponding workflow in Risk Meridian.
+From initial classification through conformity assessment and ongoing monitoring — we are building a Risk Meridian workflow for each EU AI Act obligation.

 Automatic Risk Classification

 Import or manually enter your AI systems.
-Risk Meridian classifies each one by EU AI Act risk tier based on its use case, affected population, and deployment context — no legal interpretation required.
+Risk Meridian will classify each one by EU AI Act risk tier based on its use case, affected population, and deployment context — no legal interpretation required.

 Annex IV Technical Documentation Builder